danmgs/AWS.Lambda.Worker/README.md

 ![alt capture](https://github.com/danmgs/AWS.Lambda.Worker/blob/master/img/publishtoaws0.PNG)

-These parameters will be passed to the cloud formation template for deployment when clicking the bat file.
+When clicking the bat file, these parameters will be passed to the cloud formation template.

 ## <span style="color:green">Deploy only the lambda worker artifact to AWS</span>

-This section details a way to upload the lambda worker manually.<br/>
+This additionnal section details a way to upload the lambda worker manually.<br/>
 This will not create the whole setup (create SNS topic, create Lambda Role ..etc).

 ### Publish via Visual Studio